Abdelrhman-Hosny/Abdelrhman-Hosny/README.md

 ## Hi there, I'm Abdelrhman Hosny

+I'm a senior computer engineering student at cairo university.

+I'm interested in artificial intelligence and image processing.

 <!--
 **Abdelrhman-Hosny/Abdelrhman-Hosny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.